 Although your attorney has the ability to request police reports directly from the law enforcement agency that is or has conducted the investigation into your case, the information provided directly to your attorney is limited.
 You will not learn everything you want until your criminal defense attorney is able to meet with the prosecutor and discuss: the circumstances warranting a better outcome for you, the discovery, and how the prosecutor sees the case.

 It is important when interviewing criminal defense attorneys to get an idea of how long they think it will take to have real answers about the process in your case.
 You are entitled to know: what attorney will be personally handling your case, who can you speak to in the firm, what is the timeline going forward, and what are reasonable expectations.

 Appearances matter, including in your criminal case.
 Your appearance before the Court and the prosecutor on your criminal case affect their opinion of you.
 Hiring a respected Oklahoma criminal defense attorney plays a role in how you appear to the prosecutor in your case.
 It is important to know the attorney you hire is a Fierce Advocate and has experience defending criminal cases.
-John Cannon, owner of Cannon Law Firm, PLLC, will personally work along-side you during the entire process, including meeting with you in jail until you are released.
+John Cannon, owner of CANNON & ASSOCIATES, PLLC, will personally work along-side you during the entire process, including meeting with you in jail until you are released.

 John has been honored by being identified as a Top 40 under 40 in Criminal Defense by the National Trial Lawyers Association.
 John has the experience you need and will bring it to bear in your case.
 Additionally, he has an outstanding record of reaching the best possible outcome for hundreds of clients accused of the wide variety of criminal charges, evidenced by receiving the highest possible AVVO rating – 10 (superb).
 Contact CANNON & ASSOCIATES to protect your freedom and Fight your Case.
 You may send an email inquiry, complete the contact form on our website, or call at 405-657-2323.